Covid-19 Policy and Safe Operating Procedures

 If a member of staff has been in contact with someone showing signs of Covid-19, they do not need to go home unless they develop symptoms themselves.
 They will wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
 We will clean with disinfectant after someone with symptoms has left in order to reduce the risk of passing the infection on to other people.

 If a member of staff or child who is in contact with Hopscotch tests positive with Covid-19, we ask you to inform the nursery as soon as possible and follow government guidance.
-If we have had a positive case of Covid-19, we will ask everyone who was in contact with the confirmed case to self-isolate for 14 days.
+If we have had a positive case of Covid-19, we will ask everyone who was in contact with the confirmed case to self-isolate for 10 days unless they are under 16 years or have been fully vaccinated.
 This may involve nursery closure.

 If anyone who comes into contact with Hopscotch nursery, for example a member of staff, child, parent or grandparent who has recently shown symptoms, they should follow government advice and be tested and self-isolate (remain at home) whilst waiting for their test results.
-If someone from your child’s household tests positive, everyone else in that household should self-isolate for 10 days, regardless of showing symptoms themselves.
 Please adhered to these rules and prevent the risk of infection spreading.

 We will keep a confidential record of any children who are in self-isolation so please inform us of the date of isolation and the date they are due to return to Hopscotch.
 This is to help health authorities manage any subsequent outbreaks in our local area.